AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ### Access the service

-The Catalog Service API is accessible using POST commands over HTTPS.
+The [!DNL Catalog Service] API is accessible using POST commands over HTTPS.

 To obtain the api-key, go to the Commerce Service Connector area in the admin and copy the public API key.

 Read the [GraphQL documentation](https://developer.adobe.com/commerce/webapi/graphql/) to understand how to query and send the headers that are needed for generating API requests.

-To allow Catalog Service through a firewall, add `commerce.adobe.io` to the allowlist.
+To allow [!DNL Catalog Service] through a firewall, add `commerce.adobe.io` to the allowlist.

 ## Catalog Service and API Mesh

 The [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/gateway/overview/) enables developers to integrate private or third-party APIs and other interfaces with Adobe products using Adobe IO.

-See the  [Catalog Service and API Mesh](mesh.md) topic for installation and configuration details.
+See the  [[!DNL Catalog Service] and API Mesh](mesh.md) topic for installation and configuration details.